camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 - Emails are initially sorted based on the specified sorting field and order.
 - The list is then limited to the number of emails as defined by the Max Emails to read parameter.

 For example, sort by Sent date in descending order (DESC) with a limit of one email, to return the most recently sent email.

 #### Response Structure

 The task returns a list of emails in JSON format.
 Each email object contains the following information:

 - `messageId`: A unique identifier for the email message.
-- `fromAddresses`: An array of email addresses representing the senders.
+- `fromAddress`: the email addresses of the sender.
 - `subject`: The subject line of the email.
 - `size`: The size of the email in bytes.